lreynolds188/ATechSol/docs/guides/Nextcloud.md

 <h2>Local Cloud Setup</h2>

 ### Nextcloud Virtual Machine
-There will be 2 virtual machines that will be responsible for hosting your server.
-The first of these machines will store your Nextcloud instance, while the second will store the NginX reverse proxy.
-I decided to install Ubuntu 20.04 on my host machine but you may use whatever OS you prefer.
-Once the server has a fresh OS installation, install VirtualBox or your preferred virtualization software and download the latest image of Ubuntu Server (.iso).
+I decided to install [Ubuntu 20.04](https://ubuntu.com/download/desktop) on my host machine but you may use whatever operating system you prefer.

+Once the server has a fresh operating system installed, download and install [VirtualBox](https://www.virtualbox.org/) or your preferred virtualization software and download the latest [Ubuntu Server Image](https://ubuntu.com/download/server) (Option 2).

-Once the virutalization software is installed create 2 new virtual machines.
-Set both the server hard drives to be dynamically allocated, giving the NginX server a maximum of 8gb and the Nextcloud server whatever remaining space is available, preferably leaving around 10gb free for the host machine.
+Once the virtualization software is installed create a new virtual machine for the Nextcloud server.
+Setting the VM's hard drive to "dynamically allocated" and limiting the size to whatever space is available on the physical hard drive at the time subtracting ~20gb for the host operating system.

-After creating the virtual machines, go into the network settings of each and set the mode to "bridged".
-This sets the machines as independent hosts on the network allowing visibility.
+After creating the virtual machine, go into the network settings and set the mode to "bridged".
+This sets the machine as an independent host on the network allowing visibility.

 <br/>